stacks-network/stacks/tutorials/multi-player-storage.md

   })
 ```

 And lastly, we need to conditionally render the logout button, status input textbox and submit button so they don't show up when viewing another user's profile.
-In the `render()` method, add the `isLocal()` condition to the log out button and inputs:
+In the `render()` method, check to ensure that you are viewing your own profile, by wrapping the Logout button and inputs with the `{isLocal() && ...}` condition:

 ```javascript
 {this.isLocal() &&